codinSamueldev/codinSamueldev/README.md

 I am full-stack web developer
 -----------------------------

-💡 I specialize in building scalable web applications using Python, Django, FastAPI, React, and some JavaScript.
+💡 I specialize in building scalable web applications using Python, Django, FastAPI, and some JavaScript.
 My focus is on creating efficient, high-performance solutions that solve real-world problems.

 🔹 What I Do: